 - 1. All dimensions shown are minimum dimensions (NOT TO SCALE). - 2.
 There should be no above ground obstructions, such as shrubs, air conditioners, gas meters, cable and phone upright pedestals within 5 feet of pad or within 12 feet of the equipment doors. - 3.
 There should be no utilities or other obstructions passing under transformer pad. - 4.
 Clearances from transformer to surface can be reduced to 3 feet if surface is 2-hour fire rated. - 5.
-All clearances double for transformers >750 kVA. - 6.
-Padmounted equipment, pedestals, and other above ground enclosures should be located not less than 5 feet from any fire hydrants, driveway or back of curb.
+All clearances should be doubled for transformers >750 kVA. - 6.
+Pad-mounted equipment, pedestals, and other above ground enclosures should be located not less than 4 feet from fire hydrants.